Accessing services (Student Responsibilities)

 - Discuss in-class accommodations with the professors *

-- Notify the DS office of any barriers to equal opportunity
+- Notify the Accessible Education Services (formerly Disability Services) office of any barriers to equal opportunity

 *Some students in the graduate programs request total confidentiality.
-In those cases, the liaison of the particular program and the disability service office will facilitate the accommodations.
+In those cases, the liaison of the particular program and the Accessible Education Services (formerly Disability Services) office will facilitate the accommodations.

 Willamette University provides support for individuals with a diagnosed disability that creates a limitation in the academic setting (e.g., learning, visual, hearing, psychiatric, chronic illness, etc.).
 Appropriate documentation needs to be on file with this office to receive reasonable accommodations and services.